Quinten0508/docker-compose-files/README.md

 ```

 ## (Cross-platform) Compatibility
-* This repository expects you to run an x86 based computer and does **not** support arm-based machines like the raspberry pi by default.
+* This repository expects you to run an x86 based computer and does **not** support arm-based machines like the raspberry pi by design (but it's always worth a shot!).
 It is up to the individual maintainers of each project to support other architectures like arm.
 * Windows users might run into trouble when trying to map data directories outside of the WSL environment.
 All your Windows partitions are mounted to the docker WSL environment under `/mnt/`.
 As an example, `C:\Users\user1\Documents\nextcloud\` would become `/mnt/c/Users/user1/Documents/nextcloud/`.
+However, it is strongly recommended not to do this, a mapped directories outside of the WSL environment will incur a severe performance penalty which may not be desirable in some situations.

 ## Contributing
 Any contributions are welcome, just open a PR or submit an issue!
+Try to follow [the formatting outlined above](#composefile-formatting) for consistency.